NeLy-EPFL/NeuroMechFly/docs/biomechanical_tutorial.md

 **Removing joints**

-Intuitevely one can though of removing a joint's definition to stop using it, however, that could also affect other things.
-NeuroMechFly biomechanics model is build as a kinematic chain, therefore, any change in a joint will affect all the links bellow it in the chain.
-That's why you should make sure to conserve a valid kinematic chain after removing a joint completely.
-Alternatevely, you can remove the actuation of that joint by setting its ```type``` variable to *fixed*.
-This will keep the joint static at its zero pose.
-Furthermore, you can refer to the [changing pose section](#changing-the-pose) below to know how to keep a certain position (different from the zero pose) during the simulation.
+Intuitively, one can imagine that removing a joint's definition will simply stop its use.
+However, such an operation can also affect other attributes.
+NeuroMechFly's biomechanical model is built as a kinematic chain.
+Therefore, any change to a joint will affect all of the links below it in the chain.
+Thus, you should be sure to conserve a valid kinematic chain after completely removing a joint.
+Alternatively, you can remove the actuation of a joint by setting its ```type``` variable to *fixed*.
+This will keep the joint static and in its zero pose.
+Furthermore, you can refer to the [changing pose section](#changing-the-pose) below to know how to fix a position (apart from the zero pose) during simulations.

 **Adding joints**

-For adding a new joint you can copy the snippet above and replace the variables ```"joint_name"```, ```parent_link_name```, and ```child_link_name``` at convinience.
+To add a new joint, you can copy the snippet above and replace the variables ```"joint_name"```, ```parent_link_name```, and ```child_link_name``` at your convenience.
 This will generate a hinge-type (revolute) joint between the *parent* and the *child* links rotating around the *z* axis without limits.
-However, any joint addition implies to also update the ```parent_link_name```, and ```child_link_name``` variables in the *parent* and *child* links to preserve the kinematic chain unaffected.
+However, adding a joint implies also updating the ```parent_link_name```, and ```child_link_name``` variables in the *parent* and *child* links to preserve the kinematic chain.

-**Modifying range of motion**
+**Modifying the range of motion**

 You can specify the range of motion for any joint by changing its ```lower``` and ```upper``` values in the ```limit``` property.
-For example, the next lines would set the joint limits for the Tibia-Tarsus joint in the left front leg to +/- 90° from its zero-pose.
+For example, the following lines would set the joint limits for the Tibia-Tarsus joint in the left front leg to +/- 90° with respect to its zero-pose.

 ```html
 <joint name="joint_LFTarsus1" type="revolute">